 The reality is that this is going to happen in any business.
 It is no different in a law firm setting.
 The truth is that there are always a certain number of employees who are going to be tempted to leave if they receive an offer that they cannot refuse.

-In some of these circumstances, the employee does not even give you the opportunity to match the offer that they received.
+In some of these circumstances, the employee does not even allow you to match the offer that they received.
 In these circumstances, there really is not anything to think about.
 All you can do is thank them for their service and wish them well.

 In other cases, the employee might consider staying if you match the offer that they received.
 So, the question is whether you should entertain doing this?